 The University of Chicago is conducting an implementation and preliminary impact evaluation of the Illinois Going Home Program.
 The program is a major offender reentry effort funded through a partnership of contributing federal agencies and in concert with a number of Chicago-area government, community and faith-based organizations.
 The evaluation will determine if the program was implemented as designed, how it worked in the field and the effectiveness of the program.
 Evaluators completed a one-year interim report in September.
-This report identified a number of recommendations for increasing enrollment that Going Home staff are currently implementing.
-The final report is due in June 2006.
+This report identified a number of recommendations for increasing enrollment that Going Home staff is currently implementing.
+The final report was received and is currently under review.